samricotta/mn-challenge/README.md

 ## Personal notes

-I found the most difficult aspect of the project the rspec as I havent done that much of it before and so I learnt it specifically for this test.
-There arent a large amount of tests implemented but if I had more time I would have definitely built more.
+I found the most difficult aspect of the project the rspec as I haven't had any real in-depth experience with it, so I learnt it specifically for this test.
+There aren't a large amount of tests implemented but if I had more time I would have definitely built more.
 I had quite a few tech tests to complete this week, I only had a couple of days for this test!